JakovTomasic/no-headache.nix/README.md

 - Persistent shared directories – share files between host and VM.
 - Compatibility environments – supports complex setups (e.g., Python with FHS and pip install).
 - SSH & port forwarding – connect to VMs via SSH from host or over VPN.
+- Build full disk images – for running in any hypervisor or on bare metal.
 - Over 20,000 standrad NixOS options – use any NixOS options to configure your VMs.

 This is user documentation.
 For developer documentation see [dev doc](./doc/dev.md).